 A. In Angular cheilitis (perleche) sore red cracks appear at the corners of the mouth.
 This painful condition goes hand in hand with dry, chapped lips because the cracks offer a foothold for fungus.
 That’s why the antifungal medicine ciclopirox helps clear it up, together with the strong steroid fluticasone that fights inflammation.

-Licking dry lips contributes to the problem.
-This is a catch-22 because when lips are dry there is a great temptation to lick them.
+Licking dry lips can often contribute to the problem.
+This can be a catch-22 because when lips are dry there is a great temptation to lick them.
 That tends to make things worse.

-Although lanolin can be an effective moisturizer, some people react badly to it.
-You might try switching to a different chapped lip treatment.
+Although lanolin can be an effective moisturizer, some people can react badly to it.
+You might try switching to a different treatment for dry or chapped lips.

 Other lip balm ingredients to watch out for include sunscreens and peppermint.
 Both can trigger sensitivity reactions.
 Some people end up in a vicious cycle with their lip products.
 They get temporary relief, but compounds in the moisturizer actually can be irritating.
 Some people have dubbed this sort of problem a lip balm “addiction.”
 That’s because it is so hard to stop using certain products.